mapproxy/mapproxy/doc/mapproxy_util.rst

 This sub-command displays information about configured grids.

 The command takes a MapProxy configuration file and returns all configured grids.
-Keep in mind that it will include the following two default grids:

-  - GLOBAL_GEODETIC
-  - GLOBAL_MERCATOR

 Furthermore, default values for each grid will be displayed if they are not defined explicitly.
-All options with default values are marked with an asterisk.
+All default values are marked with an asterisk in the output.

 .. program:: mapproxy-util grids